marado/fb-archive-nav/README.md

 indication that it is being used.
 If you don't want that to show, no problem: just call it with `fbArchiveNav(false)` instead.

+Likewise, if you want this for purely internal consumption, you might not want to strip the diy links.
+If that's the case, you can add a second boolean argument as false: `fbArchiveNav(false, false)` for no footer nor dyi links surpression, or `fbArchiveNav(true, false)` if you want the footer but not the link surpression.

 And of course, have that html file and the `fb-archive-nav.js` file from this repository together in the same directory.
 That's it, have fun!